 Throughout her freshman year at Vanderbilt, Bridget nurtured an interest in education reform that followed her from her high school years.
 Early on, she volunteered as a tutor alongside several Ingram Scholar peers at various schools and organizations.
 At the end of her first semester, she was asked to take on a leadership role with The Afterschool Program (TAP), a tutoring/mentoring program in North Nashville.
 Bridget delighted in accepting the position, and in the work that followed.
-She served as a program coordinator for Spring and Fall 2013, and was also a part of the summer 2013 staff as an elementary math instructor and co-director.
-From working hands on with the students to more behind the scenes on organizational development, Bridget’s experience working with TAP was invaluable.
+She served as a program coordinator for spring and fall 2013, and was also a part of the summer 2013 staff as an elementary math instructor and co-director.
+From working hands on with the students to more behind the scenes with volunteer recruitment and organizational development, Bridget’s experience at TAP was invaluable.
 Not only did she learn and apply new skills related to working with children and managing organizations, but also she grew in her understanding of the hard realities of social change, and how she wants to be a part of it.

 Moreover, with the generosity and technical support of the Ingram Scholarship Program, Bridget spent the summer 2014 working with the United Way of the Midlands in her hometown, Omaha, NE.
 She worked on the Omaha Data Collaborative team and helped to architect a community-wide data-sharing system for out-of-school time providers.
 She helped agencies construct a shared theory of change and helped develop measurement tools according to those agencies’ identified outcomes.
 Bridget deeply enjoyed her work at the United Way.
 It built on her prior experience working in more direct service with out-of-school time programs, and it inspired in her a unique interest in evaluation -- in its technical processes and in its power to help us do community work in the most effective, efficient, and collaborative ways.